tranqv/GCOM-2021-0117/README.md

 # GCOM-2021-0117

-## **On mild solutions of the Laplacian fractional Langevin equations with anti-periodic type boundary conditions**
+## **On mild solutions of the p-Laplacian fractional Langevin equations with anti-periodic type boundary conditions**

 The python codes here are to perform the numerical experiments: